 The straight sword is excruciating when done long enough with correct posture.
 The amount that you sweat, we’re talking huge droplets, and the amount of heat your legs produce is shocking when you are slowly, slowly (did I say slowly?) moving through the low postures.
 Something additional that I have experienced with a long tai chi workout using the sword is that it can release stress and toxins locked in the big muscles that at first make you feel ill but then make you feel great.
 Find out more about the straight sword.

 The broadsword form develops cardio and balance

 Simply put, you need to be able to do a 360 spin, jump in the air, travel between 1-2 meters, and land on one foot.
 The broadsword is fast, attacking, and dynamic.
-Learning the broadsword form dramatically improved my weight shifts in all other activities and also opened my shoulders which translated into volleyball and the overhead press in powerlifting.
+Learning the broadsword form dramatically improved my weight shifts in all other exercises and also opened my shoulders which translated into volleyball and the overhead press in powerlifting.
 Find out more about the broad sword.

 The spear form develops cardio, lightness, and quick feet

 If you are in a moving sport then the spear form is a pretty great addition.
 It is almost dancelike and is extremely fast with 75 moves happening in less than 3 minutes.
-A tai chi workout using the spear is exhausting and at the same time requires extreme focus or you smack your shins or your groin with the staff!
+A tai chi exercise workout using the spear is exhausting and at the same time requires extreme focus or you smack your shins or your groin with the staff!
 Not fun.
 Find out more about the spear.